 - The investment managers will select, buy, and sell specific securities or investments within the parameters specified by Staff and Consultant and in adherence to this Investment Policy or to other policies set forth by the Board. - The investment managers will construct and manage investment portfolios that are consistent with the investment philosophy and disciplines for which the Board hired them.
-Discretion is delegated to the investment managers to carry out these investment actions. - Investment managers will provide performance reporting to the Staff at intervals specified by Staff. - Investment managers will also, on an annual basis, provide to SURS proof of insurance coverage in an amount and type specified in the investment manager's investment management agreement.
+Discretion is delegated to the investment managers to carry out these investment actions. - Investment managers will provide performance reporting to the Staff at intervals specified by Staff.

-- Investment managers will, on an annual basis, certify in writing that they remain a fiduciary to the System and that they have been in compliance with the investment guidelines during the past year. - The Investment Manager shall utilize investment strategies designed to ensure that all securities transactions are executed in such a manner that the total explicit and implicit costs and total proceeds in every transaction are the most favorable under the circumstances. - The investment manager shall comply with all applicable laws and regulations of the State of Illinois and the United States of America, including without limitation, the provisions of SEC Rule 206(4)-5.
+- Investment managers will also, on an annual basis, provide to SURS proof of insurance coverage in an amount and type specified in the investment manager's investment management agreement. - Investment managers will, on an annual basis, certify in writing that they remain a fiduciary to the System and that they have been in compliance with the investment guidelines during the past year. - The Investment Manager shall utilize investment strategies designed to ensure that all securities transactions are executed in such a manner that the total explicit and implicit costs and total proceeds in every transaction are the most favorable under the circumstances. - The investment manager shall comply with all applicable laws and regulations, including those of the State of Illinois and the United States of America, including without limitation, the provisions of Rule 206(4)5 under the Investment Advisers Act of 1940, as amended.